Seattle Christian Counseling Logo

 Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.

 Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 In this same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.

 After all, no one ever hated their own body, but they feed and care for their body, just as Christ does the church – for we are members of his body.
 “For this reason, a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
 This is a profound mystery – but I am talking about Christ and the church.
-However, each one of you also must love his wife as he loves himself, and the wife must respect her husband. – Ephesians 5:22-33
+However, each one of you also must love his wife as he loves himself, and the wife must respect her husband. – Ephesians 5: 22-33

-This key passage on marriage and the relationship between husbands and wives here, as well, reflects the image of God.
+What Does the Bible Say about Marriage and Divorce?This key passage on marriage and the relationship between husbands and wives reflects the image of God.
 Just as the Father, Son, and Holy Spirit are all equal and in God, there is a rank order that does not, astonishingly, connote superiority.
 Just as the Holy Spirit proceeds from the Father and Son, and Jesus is begotten of the Father there is an order of function in the Triune God.

-What Does the Bible Say about Marriage and Divorce?
-2In the marital relationship, the husband is not a power-hungry dictator, but a person that is in a relationship with his wife for purpose of leadership and responsibility.
-He is to love his wife as Christ loved the church and even die for her if required just as Christ died for us.
-This relationship is akin to Christ and the Church as in a Lover and Beloved.
+In the marital relationship, the husband is not a power-hungry dictator, but a person who is in a relationship with his wife to exercise leadership and responsibility.
+He is to love his wife as Christ loved the church and give himself sacrificially for her just as Christ gave Himself for His church.
+This relationship is akin to Christ and the Church as in a lover and beloved.

-If a wife has a disagreement with her husband about a core matter it is wise to seek spiritual wisdom from an objective third party like a Christian Counselor.
-A wife is called to follow God’s laws even when it contradicts a man’s wishes.
-A man has a great responsibility before God to treat his wife with love, kindness, and dignity.
-Husbands are given quite the high standard of Christ himself in the way the Bible commands husbands to treat their wives.
+If a wife has a disagreement with her husband about a core matter it is wise to seek spiritual wisdom from an objective third party such as a trusted friend, a pastor, or Christian counselor.
+A wife is called to follow God’s commands even when it contradicts her husband’s wishes.

 Another distinctive I love about this passage is that husbands are called to love their wives and wives are called to respect their husbands.
 What a picture of unity in diversity!
-As part of God’s design, husbands have an inherent need to be respected and wives have a need to be loved.
+As their Creator, God knows that husbands often struggle to love their wives as they ought, and wives often struggle to respect their husbands.
 Both are equally important.

 Adultery

 If a man marries a woman who becomes displeasing to him because he finds something indecent about her, and he writes her a certificate of divorce, gives it to her and sends her from his house, and if after she leaves his house she becomes the wife of another man, and her second husband dislikes her and writes her a certificate of divorce, gives it to her and sends her from his house, or if he dies, then her first husband, who divorced her, is not allowed to marry her again after she has been defiled.
 That would be detestable in the eyes of the Lord.
-Do not bring sin upon the land the Lord your God is giving you as an inheritance. – Deuteronomy 24:1-4
+Do not bring sin upon the land the Lord your God is giving you as an inheritance. – Deuteronomy 24:1-4, NIV

-The teachers of Jewish law, during Jesus’ time, had made it so that divorce was permissible for pretty much any reason.
-Examples include not being pleased with how a wife dressed, whether she was too old, her ability to have children, etc.
+What Does the Bible Say about Marriage and Divorce?Some of the rabbis of Jesus’ time, had made it so that divorce was permissible for pretty much any reason.
+Examples included not being pleased with how a wife dressed, whether she was too old, her ability to have children, etc.

-The teachers of the law focused not so much on the reasons for the divorce but more so on whether a certificate had been filled out properly.
-I bet they were also concerned with whether all the prerequisite fees/favors were given to them in advance.
+They focused not so much on the reasons for the divorce but more on whether a certificate had been filled out properly.
+They may have been more concerned with whether all the prerequisite fees/favors were given to them in advance.

 The spirit of the law here in the Deuteronomy passage is clearly to protect marriage and not to make divorce and remarriage a frivolous and casual affair.
 The Deuteronomy passage also clearly indicates the sinfulness of just focusing on the ability to divorce without thinking about the wicked consequences it has on the divorced wife in particular but ultimately on families and Jewish society altogether.

-The principle of forgiveness and trust is also present and as long as couples are willing to work through a deep breach of the marriage covenant there is very real possibility of repair and healing in the marriage.
+The principle of forgiveness and trust is also present and as long as couples are willing to work through a deep breach of the marriage covenant there is a real possibility of repair and healing in the marriage.

 Desertion